• Brain atlas sensitivity

 Yu L, Gong X, Sun Y, Fang Q, Rubin N and Kaeli D, "Moka: Model-based Concurrent Kernel Analysis," IEEE International Symposium on Workload Characterization, 2017

-Summary: A systematic approach to characterize concurrent kernels in modern GPU using benchmarks, including MCX
+Summary: A systematic approach to characterize concurrent kernels in modern GPUs using benchmarks, including MCX

 Download